evanlong/vertigo/NOTES.md

 inputs and outputs

+- Think of a "connection" as a "stream" of data
 - Attach them all, and hook up a video output, then need to make a call to "startRecordingToOutputFileURL"
 - looks like the session code can happen on a session specific queue
 - don't auto rotate when recording active